taviso/lotusdrv/README.md

 | F9  | Recalculate, if you press it while entering a formula, the text will be replaced with it's value.
 | F1  | Open online help.

-If you want to be able to open your documents to your `~/Documents` directory, you can add something like `LREDIR D: \\linux\fs\home\foo\Documents` to your `fdppauto.bat`.
+If you want to be able to save your documents to your home directory, you can add something like `LREDIR D: \\linux\fs\home\foo\Documents` to your `fdppauto.bat`.